team-mayes/atesa/docs/the_config_file.rst

 ``committor_analysis_n``

 	The number of independent simulations to run *for each initial structure* during committor analysis.
 This number should be large enough to distinguish confidently between structures that make good and poor transition states.
-The default choice is safe, but increasing it may smooth out the result in some cases.
+The default choice is fairly safe, but increasing it may smooth out the result in some cases.
+It should probably never be decreased.
 Default = 10.

 ``committor_analysis_use_rc_out`` **‡**